varshabv-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 02/Usecase02.md

 1. Select below values.

-    - **Select an Azure Subscription to use** : Select your subscription
+    - **Select an Azure Subscription to use** : Press Enter to select your subscription

-    - **Enter a value for existingResourceGroup Name:** existing resource group
+    - **Enter a value for existingResourceGroup Name:** AgenticAI

     - **Enter location**: Sweden Central